Brawl During High School Basketball Playoff Game Leads To Double Forfeit

 He said he was hurting Saturday, but his injuries pale in comparison to the disappointment he’s left with when it comes to his future.

 “I wanted to make this run and maybe even be looked at by more college coaches,” he said.
+“We been working as hard as we can.”

 A parent from opposing North Lawndale said the undercut was not intentional, and the fight that followed was started by a Farragut player.